Thomas101Shen/Kraken_All_pairs/README.md

 # Kraken OHLC Data Fetcher

-This script fetches OHLC (Open, High, Low, Close) data for a specified cryptocurrency trading pair from Kraken's API in real-time.
+This script fetches OHLC (Open, High, Low, Close) data for a all cryptocurrency trading pairs from Kraken's API in real-time.
 The data is updated at a user-defined interval and stored in memory for further analysis.

 ---

 ## Features

-- Connects to Kraken's API using user-provided API keys.
+- Connects to Kraken's API using Kraken Websocket.
 - Retrieves OHLC data for the specified trading pair and interval.
 - Handles API rate limits gracefully.
 - Logs errors to a file (`error_log.txt`) for debugging.
+(Only errors in main.py errors in the websocket connection still need some work to log)

 ---

 ## Requirements

 - Python 3.8 or higher
-- A Kraken API key and secret, setup instructions [here](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-create-an-API-key)
 (Note all the dependencies are included in the requirements.txt file)

 ---